yanana/scala-style/naming_conventions/packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Scala 2.8 changes how packages worked.
 For 2.7 and earlier,
-please note that this convention does occaisionally lead to problems when combined
+please note that this convention does occasionally lead to problems when combined
 with Scala's nested packages feature.
 For example::

     import net.liftweb._